 - G. Actuators: Install per manufacturer's printed instructions as to motor size and quantity, linkage arrangement, drive connection point.
 Where ducts or valves are insulated, set damper operators at least 2 in. away from equipment to allow for insulation. - H. Safety Devices: - 1.
 Low Limit: Install on all equipment handling both water and any percentage of unheated outside air, including equipment in boiler rooms handling combustion air, serpentined on the discharge face of heating and/or cooling coils, or elsewhere as required for proper freeze protection, set at 37 deg F. Low limit trip shall report an alarm to the EMCS, which shall prevent the unit's fans from operating (not applicable to boiler burner fans), cause full flow of water in elements being protected, and fully close the outside air intake and exhaust air dampers until automatically reset (combustion air dampers shall not be closed when combustion is required for building heating).
 If some other sequence is required for proper freeze protection of special equipment or circumstances, provide this and detail in submittal. - 2.
 High Limit: Install in the supply medium at the discharge of each fuel fired appliance.
 High limit trip shall report an alarm to the EMCS, which shall prevent the units burner from operating until manually reset. - 3.
-Filter switches: Install across each bank of air filters in each air handling system. - I. Miscellaneous Devices: As required; install per manufacturer's written instructions.
+Filter switches: Install across each bank of air filters in each air handling system. - 4.
+Carbon Dioxide Sensor / Transmittor: Install in each space using demand control ventilation in the sequence of operations in location closely associated with breathing zone.
+If space is documented as having a fully mixed air space design and unit is designed to run 24 hrs/day, sensor may be duct mounted in return air. - I. Air Flow Stations: As required; install per manufacturer's written instructions. - J. Surge suppression (sp) receptacle: As required; install per manufacturer's written instructions. - K. Miscellaneous Devices: As required; install per manufacturer's written instructions.